 This section focuses on lesson content and the driving syllabus.
 It includes:

 - Defensive driving

 At this stage, PDIs begin to plan real lessons for pupils of all abilities.
-Their trainer will play the role of pupil for now.
+Their trainer will play the role of pupil.
 This will make sure that the learning and teaching environment is safe and that lesson content is delivered correctly.

 Having practiced teaching in simulated lessons, the PDI now moves on to teach real pupils.
 During these lessons the trainee will be under the continual supervision of their trainer, who will watch from the back seat.

-Once the trainee has completed 40 hours of training in steps one to four they can apply for their PDI licence.
-The PDI may only begin to work unsupervised with real pupils once they have their pink badge and then only if their trainer is satisfied they are sufficiently skilled to do so.
+Once the trainee has completed 40 hours of training from steps one to four, they can apply for their PDI licence.
+The PDI may only begin to work unsupervised with real pupils once they have their pink PDI badge and only if their trainer is satisfied they are sufficiently skilled to do so.

-At this point, driving instructor trainees must agree to an additional 20 hours of training.
-After 6 months of teaching under their PDI licence, the trainee must take and pass their part 3 exam.
+At this point, driving instructor trainees must undertake an additional 20 hours of training.
+After 6 months of teaching under their PDI licence, the trainee must then take and pass their ADI Part 3 exam.